elasticio/splitter-component/README.md

 ### Split on JSONata Expression

-This component takes the incoming message body and applies the configured JSONata tranformation on it.
+This component takes the incoming message body and applies the configured JSONata transformation on it.
 The evaluated transformation must be an array.
 This array is split and emitted into multiple messages.

 For example, given the following message: